United States Holocaust Memorial Museum

+Museum in Washington, D.C., U.S.

-The United States Holocaust Memorial Museum (USHMM) is the United States' official memorial to the Holocaust, dedicated to the documentation, study, and interpretation of the Holocaust.
-Opened in 1993, the museum explores the Holocaust through permanent and traveling exhibitions, educational programs, survivor testimonies and archival collections.
-The USHMM was created to help leaders and citizens of the world confront hatred, prevent genocide, promote human dignity, and strengthen democracy.
+The United States Holocaust Memorial Museum (USHMM) is the United States' official memorial and museum dedicated to the history and legacy of the Holocaust.
+Opened in Washington, D.C. in 1993, the museum explores the Holocaust through permanent and traveling exhibitions, educational programs, survivor testimonies and archival collections.
+The USHMM was created with the stated purpose of helping leaders and citizens of the world confront hatred, prevent genocide, promote human dignity, and strengthen democracy.

+The museum sits between 14th and 15th streets SW in Washington, D.C. with the portion of 15th street renamed Raoul Wallenberg Place.
+This address is in memory of Raoul Wallenberg who was a Swedish architect, businessman, diplomat, and humanitarian.

 Overview

 In 2008, the museum had an operating budget of $120.6 million, a staff of about 400 employees, 125 contractors, 650 volunteers, 91 Holocaust survivors, and 175,000 members.
 It has local offices in New York City, Boston, Boca Raton, Chicago, Los Angeles, and Dallas.

-Since its dedication on April 22, 1993, the museum has had nearly 40 million visitors, including more than 10 million school children, 120 heads of state, and more than 3,500 foreign officials from over 132 countries and territories.
-The museum's visitors came from all over the world, and less than 10 percent are Jewish.
-In 2024, its website had 33.9 million visits from 243 countries and territories.
-Fifty-seven percent of these visits were from outside the United States.
+As of 2024, the museum had received nearly 50 million visitors since its opening on April 22, 1993, including more than 11 million schoolchildren, 120 heads of state, and more than 3,500 foreign officials from over 132 countries and territories.
+According to the museum, visitors have come from all over the world, and fewer than 10 percent are Jewish.
+In 2024, the museum’s website received 33.9 million visits from 243 countries and territories, 57 percent of them from outside the United States.

 The USHMM's collections contain more than 12,750 artifacts, 49 million pages of archival documents, 85,000 historical photographs, a list of over 200,000 registered survivors and their families, 1,000 hours of archival footage, 93,000 library items, and 9,000 oral history testimonies.
 Currently, USHMM's Teacher Fellowship Program has 268 fellows representing 49 states in the United States, the District of Colombia, and 11 countries.
 Since 1994, the museum has had almost 400 university fellows from 26 countries.

 Researchers at the United States Holocaust Memorial Museum have documented 42,500 ghettos and concentration camps created by the Nazis throughout German-controlled areas of Europe from 1933 to 1945.

 The museum is located geographically in the same cluster as the Smithsonian museums.

 From 1933 to 1945, about 200,000 Jewish refugees escaped to the United States.